 Generally, employees get a certain amount of days to leave for vacation, personal reasons,s or sickness.
 But if the employee hasn’t used the earned leave days then this will be called Accrued Vacation Time.
 And the employee will earn the amount equivalent to the accrued vacation time at the end of the year.
 This is also called PTO – Paid Time Off.

-Steps to Calculate Accrued Vacation Time in Excel
+How to Calculate Accrued Vacation Time in Excel: Steps-by-Steps

 To calculate accrued vacation time in Excel, you should have a ready database of Employees where you will get the date of joining, names, wages, etc. In addition, you should have the employee attendance tracker complete for that year so you can calculate the vacation days taken by the employee.
 Here, I am showing all the steps to calculate the accrued vacation time in Excel.